Neighborhood Matching Grant

-- Read the Application Steps and submit via email an "Idea Letter" (located in the Information packet (PDF)) to the City of Bainbridge Island Communications Manager.
+- Read the Application Steps and submit via email an "Idea Letter" (located in the Information packet (PDF)) to the City of Bainbridge Island Communications Coordinator.

 - Within two weeks of receipt of the "Idea Letter" by the City, you will be notified (a) whether the project is feasible, and (b) if more information is required for review.